dannyjnwong/dannyjnwong.github.io/_posts/2019-02-23-Sharing-data-alongside-code.md

 - Perioperative Medicine
 ---

 Earlier this month the second paper from [SNAP-2: EPICCS](http://dannyjnwong.github.io/SNAP-2-EPICCS/) was published [online in the BJA](https://bjanaesthesia.org/article/S0007-0912(19)30011-X/fulltext), looking at the postoperative critical are capacities in the UK, Australia and New Zealand[^reference].
-The paper highlights the differences in available critical care resources in the three countries as well as differences in staffing levels in general surgical wards, and the presences of high-acuity care areas outside of ICUs and HDUs where higher risk patients get sent to for postoperative recovery.
+The paper highlights the differences in available critical care resources in the three countries as well as differences in staffing levels in general surgical wards, and the presence of high-acuity care areas outside of ICUs and HDUs where higher risk patients get sent to for postoperative recovery.

 [^reference]: Wong DJN, Popham S, Wilson AM, Barneto LM, Lindsay HA, Farmer L, et al. Postoperative critical care and high-acuity care provision in the United Kingdom, Australia, and New Zealand.
 British Journal of Anaesthesia.
 2019; Available from: http://www.sciencedirect.com/science/article/pii/S000709121930011X